- Cheapest non-owner car insurance companies in Kansas

 Best non-owner car insurance in Kansas

-While State Farm is the top choice, Geico and Travelers are also great options for non-owner coverage.
+Although State Farm came out on top, GEICO and Travelers are also excellent choices for providing non-owner coverage.

-The table below shows a comparison of the best non-owner car insurance companies in Kansas.
+The table below compares the top non-owner car insurance companies in Kansas.

 Company | Average annual premium | J.D.
 Power | NAIC | AM Best | Overall score |